 - DRIVERS: this block describes the "action resulting from or influenced by human/natural activity or intervention".
 Here we refer to variables (often called "activity levels") describing traffic, industries, residential heating, etc... - PRESSURES (Emissions): this block describes the "discharge of pollutants into the atmosphere from stationary sources such as smokestacks, and from surface areas of commercial or industrial facilities and mobile sources, for example, motor vehicles, locomotives and aircrafts."
 PRESSURES depend on DRIVERS, and are computed as function of the activity levels and the quantity of pollution emitted per activity. - STATE (Air Quality): this block describes the "condition of different environmental compartments and systems".
 Here we refer to STATE as the concentrations of air pollutants resulting from the PRESSURES defined in the previous block.
-In IAM implementations, STATE can sometimes be directly measured, but more often it is computed using some kind of air quality model. - IMPACT: this block describes "any alteration of environmental conditions or creation of a new set of environmental conditions, adverse or beneficial, caused or induced by the action or set of actions under consideration".
+In IAM implementations, STATE can sometimes be directly measured, but more often it is computed using some kind of air quality model. - IMPACTS: this block describes "any alteration of environmental conditions or creation of a new set of environmental conditions, adverse or beneficial, caused or induced by the action or set of actions under consideration".
 In the proposed framework, we refer to IMPACT on human health, vegetation, ecosystem, etc... derived by a modification of the STATE.
-Again the calculation of the IMPACT may be based on some measure, but normally requires a set of models (e.g. health impacts are often evaluated using dose-response functions).

-- RESPONSES: this block describes the "attempts to prevent, compensate, ameliorate or adapt to changes in the state of the environment".
-In our framework, this block describes all the measures that could be applied, at a regional/local scale, to improve the STATE and reduce IMPACTS.
+Again the calculation of the IMPACT may be based on monitored data, but most often requires a set of models (e.g. health impacts are often evaluated using dose-response functions). - RESPONSES: this block describes the "attempts to prevent, compensate, ameliorate or adapt to changes in the state of the environment".
+In our framework, this block describes all the measures that could be applied, at a regional/local scale, to improve the STATE and reduce the IMPACTS.
+In particular, 3 differt group of responses can be considered: